 The Center for Sharing Public Health Services and Public Health National Center for Innovations (PHNCI), with funding from the Robert Wood Johnson Foundation (RWJF), are co-leading the Cross-Sector Innovation Initiative (CSII).
 The CSII is a three-year endeavor to identify and support public health, healthcare and social services organizations striving to build stronger, sustainable connections to better meet the goals and needs of the people they serve and ultimately improve health equity.

 The goal of the CSII is to support, promote, and disseminate learning about the role of governmental public health departments in aligning efforts across the healthcare, public health, and social services sectors to improve population health.
-Alignment of these three sectors can be conceptualized according to the Cross-Sector Alignment Theory of Change.
-The CSII will emphasize the role and value of health departments in cross-sector collaborations and understanding the unique challenges and opportunities that these collaborations represent for health departments.
+The project will emphasize the role and value of health departments in cross-sector collaborations and understanding the unique challenges and opportunities that these collaborations represent for health departments.

 CSII Environmental Scan

 The CSII conducted an environmental scan to inform the development and implementation of the program.
 The scan was comprised of a literature review, key informant interviews and secondary data analysis and provides information on facilitators and barriers impacting collaboration between public health, healthcare and social services; continuums of collaboration; roles within collaborations; outcomes associated with cross-sector collaboration; and areas for future research.
 Information on the impacts associated with cross-sector collaboration and future areas of research also are presented.

 The environmental scan also showed that, while cross-sector collaborations appear to be a promising way to address population health issues, more research is needed.

 CSII Learning Community